By the end of this section, you will be able to:

 I would save the Union.
 I would save it the shortest way under the Constitution.
 The sooner the national authority can be restored the nearer the Union will be “the Union as it was.”
 If there be those who would not save the Union unless they could at the same time save Slavery, I do not agree with them.
 If there be those who would not save the Union unless they could at the same time destroy Slavery, I do not agree with them.
 My paramount object in this struggle is to save the Union, and is not either to save or destroy Slavery.
 If I could save the Union without freeing any slave, I would do it, and if I could save it by freeing all the slaves, I would do it, and if I could save it by freeing some and leaving others alone, I would also do that.
 What I do about Slavery and the colored race, I do because I believe it helps to save this Union, and what I forbear, I forbear because I do not believe it would help to save the Union.
 I shall do less whenever I shall believe what I am doing hurts the cause, and I shall do more whenever I shall believe doing more will help the cause.
 I shall try to correct errors when shown to be errors; and I shall adopt new views so fast as they shall appear to be true views.
 I have here stated my purpose according to my view of official duty, and I intend no modification of my oft-expressed personal wish that all men, everywhere, could be free.
 Yours, A. LINCOLN.

 How would you characterize Lincoln’s public position in August 1862?
-What was he prepared to do for slaves, and under what conditions?
+What was he prepared to do for enslaved people, and under what conditions?

-Since the beginning of the war, thousands of slaves had fled to the safety of Union lines.
+Since the beginning of the war, thousands of enslaved people had fled to the safety of Union lines.
 In May 1861, Union general Benjamin Butler and others labeled these refugees from slavery contrabands.
 Butler reasoned that since Southern states had left the United States, he was not obliged to follow federal fugitive slave laws.
-Slaves who made it through the Union lines were shielded by the U.S. military and not returned to slavery.
-The intent was not only to assist slaves but also to deprive the South of a valuable source of manpower.
+Escaped enslaved people who made it through the Union lines were shielded by the U.S. military and not returned to slavery.
+The intent was not only to assist them but also to deprive the South of a valuable source of manpower.

-Congress began to define the status of these ex-slaves in 1861 and 1862.
-In August 1861, legislators approved the Confiscation Act of 1861, empowering the Union to seize property, including slaves, used by the Confederacy.
+Congress began to define the status of formerly enslaved people in 1861 and 1862.
+In August 1861, legislators approved the Confiscation Act of 1861, empowering the Union to seize property, including the enslaved, used by the Confederacy.
 The Republican-dominated Congress took additional steps, abolishing slavery in Washington, DC, in April 1862.
-Congress passed a second Confiscation Act in July 1862, which extended freedom to runaway slaves and those captured by Union armies.
+Congress passed a second Confiscation Act in July 1862, which extended freedom to escaped enslaved people and those captured by Union armies.
 In that month, Congress also addressed the issue of slavery in the West, banning the practice in the territories.
 This federal law made the 1846 Wilmot Proviso and the dreams of the Free-Soil Party a reality.
-However, even as the Union government took steps to aid individual slaves and to limit the practice of slavery, it passed no measure to address the institution of slavery as a whole.
+However, even as the Union government took steps to aid enslaved individuals and to limit the practice of slavery, it passed no measure to address the institution of slavery as a whole.

 Lincoln moved slowly and cautiously on the issue of abolition.
 His primary concern was the cohesion of the Union and the bringing of the Southern states back into the fold.
 However, as the war dragged on and many thousands of contrabands made their way north, Republicans in Congress continued to call for the end of slavery.
-Throughout his political career, Lincoln’s plans for former slaves had been to send them to Liberia.
-As late as August 1862, he had hoped to interest African Americans in building a colony for former slaves in Central America, an idea that found favor neither with black leaders nor with abolitionists, and thus was abandoned by Lincoln.
+Throughout his political career, Lincoln’s plans for formerly enslaved people had been to send them to Liberia.
+As late as August 1862, he had hoped to interest African Americans in building a colony for formerly enslaved people in Central America, an idea that found favor neither with Black leaders nor with abolitionists, and thus was abandoned by Lincoln.
 Responding to Congressional demands for an end to slavery, Lincoln presented an ultimatum to the Confederates on September 22, 1862, shortly after the Confederate retreat at Antietam.
 He gave the Confederate states until January 1, 1863, to rejoin the Union.
 If they did, slavery would continue in the slave states.
-If they refused to rejoin, however, the war would continue and all slaves would be freed at its conclusion.
+If they refused to rejoin, however, the war would continue and all of the enslaved would be freed at its conclusion.
 The Confederacy took no action.
 It had committed itself to maintaining its independence and had no interest in the president’s ultimatum.

 Read through the full text of the Emancipation Proclamation at the National Archives website.

 The proclamation generated quick and dramatic reactions.
-The news created euphoria among slaves, as it signaled the eventual end of their bondage.
+The news created euphoria among enslaved people, as it signaled the eventual end of their bondage.
 Predictably, Confederate leaders raged against the proclamation, reinforcing their commitment to fight to maintain slavery, the foundation of the Confederacy.
 In the North, opinions split widely on the issue.
 Abolitionists praised Lincoln’s actions, which they saw as the fulfillment of their long campaign to strike down an immoral institution.
-But other Northerners, especially Irish, working-class, urban dwellers loyal to the Democratic Party and others with racist beliefs, hated the new goal of emancipation and found the idea of freed slaves repugnant.
-At its core, much of this racism had an economic foundation: Many Northerners feared competing with emancipated slaves for scarce jobs.
+But other Northerners, especially Irish, working-class, urban dwellers loyal to the Democratic Party and others with racist beliefs, hated the new goal of emancipation and found the idea of freed formerly enslaved people repugnant.
+At its core, much of this racism had an economic foundation: Many Northerners feared competing with emancipated people for scarce jobs.

 The war in the west continued in favor of the North in 1863.
 At the start of the year, Union forces controlled much of the Mississippi River.
 In the spring and summer of 1862, they had captured New Orleans—the most important port in the Confederacy, through which cotton harvested from all the Southern states was exported—and Memphis.
 Grant had then attempted to capture Vicksburg, Mississippi, a commercial center on the bluffs above the Mississippi River.
 Once Vicksburg fell, the Union would have won complete control over the river.
 A military bombardment that summer failed to force a Confederate surrender.
 An assault by land forces also failed in December 1862.